coder-pe/palindromus/README.md

 # palindromus
-Rest api to veritify if a string is a palindrome
+To veritify if a string is a palindrome